zeyadelmahdy/TheDeepDiversProject/README.md

 To conclude, we can predict housing prices in King County with an accuracy of 85%.
 In addition, we can make certain pricing recommendations on undervalued & overvalued properties in order to optimize their pricing.

-However, to achieve a higher prediction accuracy we would require much more hyperlocal data points in order dive deeper into the underlying trends and insights.
+However, to achieve a higher prediction accuracy we would require more hyperlocal data points in order dive deeper into the underlying trends and insights.
+Presumably the model can also be tweaked to better reflect the existing data.